timotejroiko/tiny-discord/docs/InteractionServer.md

 &nbsp;

-Simple http server and a message response:
+Simple http server and a message response (with an ssl proxy elsewhere):

 ```js
 const { InteractionServer } = require("tiny-discord");